Vlsir/Hdl21Schematics/readme.md

 This minimal prelude imports the `Nmos` and `Pmos` devices from the Hdl21 primitive library.

-Schematic preludes are executed as Python code.
+Schematic code-preludes are executed as Python code.
 All of the language's semantics are available, and any module-imports available in the executing environment are available.

 The call signature for an Hdl21 generator function is `def <name>(params: Params) -> h.Module:`.
 To link their code-sections and picture-sections together, Hdl21 schematics require special treatment for each of this signature's identifiers: `name`, `params`, `Params`, and `h`.